techswitch-learners/testswitch-api/TestSwitchApi/readme.md

 We're using StyleCop to lint the project.
 Some StyleCop rules are disabled in the .ruleset files in each project.

 I'd recommend using auto-format (`ctrl+shift+L` is the default Rider command, or go to Code > Reformat Code) to auto-format files if StyleCop is complaining about formatting.
+I'd recommend using auto-optimise-imports (`ctrl+shift+O` default, or go to Code > Optimise imports) to remove unused using directives and fix any StyleCop import-ordering violations.

 If Rider disagrees with StyleCop as to how to format code, make sure that Rider's code style settings match StyleCop's settings (Settings (`ctrl+shift+s`) > Editor > Code Style > C#).